ashita07/Quizitive/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`
+to run the fake server made to run the questions array locally which is hosted on port 8000

 ### `npm test`

 Launches the test runner in the interactive watch mode.\